 Occasionally I need to send money to friends and family abroad.
 I also have many friends and readers who own property abroad, and often must send money to other countries, mostly Spain.

-All these transactions feel like I have been paying far too much in fees, but it has always felt safe, and I have known that my money has transferred or been received quickly.
+All these transactions feel like I have been paying far too much in fees, but it has always felt safe, and I have known that my money has been transferred or been received quickly.
 Here lies the thing with foreign money transfers, customer need to feel safe and secure with their transaction and want great value for money with transparent fees.

 Let’s Talk Fees

 There is much confusion about fees in the world of foreign currency exchange (FX).
 Firstly, you have the currency exchange rates.
 Today, if I look at the mid-market exchange rate of £ to $ on Google the rate is $1.25 to £1 (24th June 2020).
-This is not necessarily the fee you get when you change you £ into $, you will also pay a currency loaded fee.
+This is not necessarily the fee you get when you change your £ into $, you will also pay a currency loaded fee.
 This means there is a margin included in the FX rate.
 Looking at Thomas Cook exchange today, they are offering a rate of $1.195, meaning that on a £100 transaction you would get $119.50 dollars rather than the mid-market rate of $125 on Google.

 Be wary of this loaded currency fee, it can be significant.
 Especially if the FX company is offering “fee free”transfers!